 A key takeaway: It is not a single team’s or person’s job to carry out digital strategies, but everyone’s responsibility.
 A company’s culture needs to support both new ways of working and greater collaboration.

 An increased focus on collaboration between sales and marketing allows companies to more closely address their clients’ needs through the full customer lifecycle and provide the best customer experience possible.

 An increased importance of the customer experience is redefining traditional marketing roles.
-Businesses that are transforming successfully consider marketing as a strategic partner.
+Therefore, businesses that are transforming successfully now consider marketing as a strategic partner.

 The most successful organisations have established ongoing meetings and metrics with marketing and sales that look at the whole customer experience.
-Technology has helped facilitate higher quality leads and relevant conversations.
+Additionally, technology has helped facilitate higher quality leads and relevant conversations.